 Difficulty level: I will be making Beginner Embroidery Mandala but with 2 different skills

 I have transferred the pattern to organza with a white roller.

 I started to embroider the borderlines of my mandala.
-I have decided to use the gold metallic thread on outside and black lace for the centre of Mandala.
+I have decided to use the gold metallic thread on the outside and black lace for the centre of the Mandala.

 Step 4: Embroider details in Vermicelle technique using Luneville hook